bobf/rspec-html/README.md

 require 'rspec/html'
 ```

-In request specs, access the HTML document through the provided `document` object.

 ### Object Interface

+The top-level object `document` is available in all tests.

-To navigating the _DOM_ by a sequence of tag names use chained method calls on the `document` object:
+To navigate the _DOM_ by a sequence of tag names use chained method calls on the `document` object:

 #### Tag Traversal
 ```ruby